 Children learn through a variety of learning opportunities: at home with parents and siblings, at the academy with their classroom teachers, and in the company of their peers.

-TRCA’s plan of instruction is designed around annual themes.
-History and Science are taught around an academy-wide theme, with each grade/level covering age-appropriate materials.
+TRCA’s plan of instruction is often designed around annual themes.
+History and Science are subjects that are most often taught around themes, with each grade/level covering age-appropriate materials.
 For instance, in our first year, TRCA focused on Medieval history and physical science.
 These themes are also integrated into other subjects and activities.

 Academy-wide annual themes require additional work during the planning and design of curriculum.
 However, the benefits far outweigh the costs of that extra effort, particularly for collaborative schools like TRCA.
 During classroom days at the academy, all students can share in community learning activities regardless of their age levels.
 At home, parents know the themes that all of their children are studying, making it easier for parents to engage more meaningfully in instruction, learning activities, and family discussions.

 Christian education is more than a cultural label, and it views education as more than a process of imparting facts.
 Christian education is the formation of the whole person into a disciple of Jesus Christ who loves and pursues truth, beauty, and goodness in the world.
 In short, it is our desire to form the appetites of our students, not merely feed them.

 TRCA employs a daily recitation of Scripture, catechism, and hymns through engaging teaching methods, community learning activities, and integration within the full academy curriculum.
 While TRCA intentionally leaves some doctrinal issues to be answered by parents and churches, the academy will teach (and aspire to demonstrate) the core Christian doctrines contained in its Statement of Beliefs.

 Curriculum & Resource Selection